capralifecycle/liflig-document-store/docs/v2-migration-guide.md

 - `no.liflig.documentstore.entity.createMapperPairForStringMapper`
 - `no.liflig.documentstore.entity.UnmappedEntityId`
 - `no.liflig.documentstore.entity.UnmappedEntityIdArgumentFactory`
+  - See point 2 above
+- `no.liflig.documentstore.entity.UnmappedEntityIdArgumentFactory`
+  - See point 2 above
+- `no.liflig.documentstore.entity.UnmappedEntityIdArgumentFactory`
+  - See point 2 above
+- `no.liflig.documentstore.entity.UnmappedEntityIdArgumentFactory`
-  - See point 4 above
+  - See point 2 above
 - `no.liflig.documentstore.registerLifligArgumentTypes`
-  - See point 4 above
+  - See point 2 above